fayizferosh/btech-mini-project/README.md

 The drawbacks of the existing models are:
 * Expensive.
-* Lacks display (there are models with display but they are more expensive compared to the models without display we've shown here).
+* Lacks display (there are models with display but they are more expensive compared to the models without display I have shown here).
-* Consumes too much power (compared to the model we're designing).
+* Consumes too much power (compared to the model I'm designing).

 The advantages of our model over the existing ones are:
 * Cheap compared to the existing models.